jwkohnen/airac/README.md

 AN/872; 6th Edition; 2003).
 Test cases validate documented dates from 1998 until
 2020, including the rare case of a 14th cycle in the year 2020.

+A Java port is available at (https://github.com/wjkohnen/airac-java/).

 Licensed under GNU Affero General Public License version 3.0.
+Other licenses (free and business friendly) are available on request.